gohkhoonhiang/coloredlist/README.md

 {% end %}
 ```

-*It's worth noting that we are now moving towards using AJAX for form submit, because we want to implement a RESTful server that returns JSON response.
+*It's worth noting that we are now moving towards using AJAX for form submit, because we want to implement a REST-like server that returns JSON response.
 We will only use `<a>` tag for getting rendered response.
 Let's start refactoring our code from the authentication module, and we will refactor the rest of the application whenever necessary.*

 We have removed the `action` and `method` attributes of the `form`, instead, we will use AJAX to post the form data to the server, we are going to include the jQuery scripts and a new `js/login.js` file.